ken-bimmel/jedi-on-tauntauns/README.md

 - Vehicle sheet
   - Create as many vehicles as you want in any vehicle class (starting Modules automatically included!)
+  - Use pre-made standard vehicles (or don't!) for ease and speed
   - Automatically calculated Spec bonuses and penalties
   - Track Modules, including passive and active Modules, Module destruction, and Module modifiers